Small Cell Mesothelioma

 Small Cell Mesothelioma vs. Small Cell Lung Cancer

 Mesothelioma and lung cancer are often difficult to distinguish when making a diagnosis.
-Lung cancer and pleural mesothelioma occur in the same region of the body, and their cell structures often look very similar.
+Lung cancer and pleural mesothelioma occur in the same region of the body, and their cell structures usually look very similar.
 Both types of cancer can form in a small cell variety, and both are less common than other types.

 One study investigated 13 cases of small cell mesothelioma to determine what features distinguished them from small cell lung cancer.
-The study found that small cell mesothelioma tumors lacked certain growth patterns seen in small cell lung cancer: rosettes, ribbons, and streams.[2]
+The study found that small cell mesothelioma tumors lacked certain growth patterns in small cell lung cancer: rosettes, ribbons, and streams.[2]

 Diagnosing Small Cell Mesothelioma